sjmitch-git/fluidui/README.md

 ### Troubleshooting

-- If you see duplicate React warnings after installing Fluid into an app, run `npm ls react` in the app to locate version conflicts.
-Ensure your app provides `react` and `react-dom` that satisfy the Fluid `peerDependencies`.
 - If a feature (charts, maps) fails because a peer package is missing, install the optional peers indicated in the Peer dependencies section (e.g., `chart.js`, `react-chartjs-2`, `leaflet`).